squinkylabs/SquinkyVCV/docs/sq2.md

 ### Inserting and deleting notes

 When a note is inserted, its start time and duration will not be quantized, no matter the snap to gird settings.
 But since most cursor movement **will** qunatize the cursor time when snap to grid is on, notes will naturally tend to be inserted on the grid.
-But it is possible to move off the grid and then use all the insert commands.
+But it is possible to move off the grid and then use any of the insert commands.

 After a note is inserted the cursor will be advanced past the note just inserted, unless the shift key is held down.

-**Ins or Enter** Inserts a note at the current cursor.
+**Ins** or **Enter** Inserts a note at the current cursor.
 Duration will be one grid unit by default, but may be set to whatever you want with the asterisk key.

 **Del** Deletes the currently selected notes.

-Insert preset note durations.
-They shortcuts insert a note of a specific duration.
+**Insert preset note durations**.
+These shortcuts insert a note of a specific duration:

-* **w** Whole note.
+* **w**: Whole note.
-* **h** Half note.
+* **h**: Half note.
-* **q** Quarter note.
+* **q**: Quarter note.
-* **e** Eighth note.
+* **e**: Eighth note.
-* **x** Sixteenth note.
+* **x**: Sixteenth note.
 Note that 's' key is already used for Start time, so 'x' is used for sixteenth note.
 Ctrl-s will also work.

-* **asterisk** (*) will take the duration of the note under the cursor and use that as the duration for all subsequent notes inserted without explicit duration (i.e. from the Ins and Enter keys, and from double-clicking the mouse.
+**asterisk** (*): Will take the duration of the note under the cursor and use that as the duration for all subsequent notes inserted without explicit duration (i.e. from the Ins and Enter keys, and from double-clicking the mouse).

-**Very Important**: by default the cursor will advance after inserting a note, making it easier to insert a stream on notes in succession.
+**Very Important**: By default the cursor will advance after inserting a note, making it easier to insert a stream on notes in succession.
 But if you hold down the shift key the cursor will not move ahead, making it easy to insert chords.

 ### Changing notes

-**S, P, D**: sets note attribute to be edited (Start time, Pitch, and Duration).
+**S, P, D**: Set note attribute to be edited (Start time, Pitch, and Duration).
 The current mode is always displayed in the status area above the note grid.

 When notes are selected and StartTime or Duration is current edit attribute:

-* plus/minus changes by one sixteenth note
+* **plus** and **minus**: Change by one grid unit.

-* ], [ changes by a quarter note.
+* **], [**: Change by a quarter note regardless of grid setting.

-* <, > change by a sixty-fourth note.
+* **<, >**: Change by a sixty-fourth note.

 When note is selected and Pitch is current edit attribute: